Invisalign Clear Braces – Beachwood, OH

 As you wear your initial pair of aligners and eventually transition to the next pair in the series, you may experience minor discomfort during the first day or so as your teeth begin to adjust.
 This pressure is normal and indicative of them effectively shifting your teeth.
 Your teeth may also feel loose when you remove them, but this is also normal as the gum tissue is reforming around the new positions of your teeth.
 With that said, aligners are designed to be removable for oral care, eating and drinking beverages other than water.
 You should always remove them as needed to prevent damaging your aligners or interrupting your treatment time.

 How Do I Take Care of My Aligners?

-Clean your aligners using Invisalign’s own blend of cleaning crystals, which are available in our office.
+Clean your aligners using Invisalign’s own blend of cleaning crystals, which are available in our dental office.
 After letting them soak in the cleaning solution and cold water for about 15 minutes, rinse them off and brush them with a soft-bristled toothbrush to remove loose plaque and food debris.
 Do not use hot water to clean them as this can permanently warp their shape and interfere with treatment.
-If either one of your aligners is lost or damaged, you will need to order a replacement from our office.
+If either one of your aligners is lost or damaged, you will need to order a replacement from our dental office.

 What Happens When I Am Done with Invisalign Treatment?

 After treatment is complete, it is crucial that you wear a retainer to keep your teeth from shifting back.
 Teeth are most susceptible to shifting back to their original position immediately following treatment, so you will need to wear it as directed.
-The retainer is provided through our office and custom-made to fit your mouth, much like your aligners.
+The retainer is provided through our dental office and custom-made to fit your mouth, much like your aligners.
 To start, you will wear the retainer full-time, then eventually only wear them at night.